 - Using tooth brushing and flossing techniques

-- Avoidance of the foods and beverages that cause stains
+- Avoiding the foods and beverages that cause stains

 - In-home whitening agents purchased from your dentist

 - In-office whitening procedures.
 If you get your teeth bleached at your dentist's office, it may take one or more visits.
 They will put a protective gel or rubber shield on your gums and then apply a bleaching agent to your teeth.
 They can also make a custom-fitted tray that you can use at home with whitening gel.

 - Bonding.
 A dentist or prosthodontist fuses material to stained areas of your teeth to change their color or shape.